Message from Our Program Director

 - Three surrounding federally qualified health centers (United Health Care), Stokes County Health Department

-- A joint-venture clinic with Novant Health that focuses on care of the underserved (Highland Avenue Clinic)
+- A joint-venture clinic with Novant Health that focuses on care of both financially underserved as well as those whose behavioral issues might limit access to care (Highland Avenue Clinic)

 - A clinic for homeless patients (Bethesda Center)

-- A clinic dedicated to the uninsured in Winston Salem (Community Care Center)
+- A clinic dedicated to the uninsured with a strong emphasis on the Hispanic population in Winston Salem (Community Care Center/Centro Clinico)

 We house a mobile clinic to reach out to those who do not have transportation.
-During the time of COVID-19, we led the institution in developing respiratory assessment clinics and pre-op COVID testing sites.
-Our sports medicine faculty and fellows, along with our residents on their sports medicine rotations, care for athletes at surrounding colleges, including Wake Forest University, and local high schools.
+During the time of COVID-19, we led the institution in developing respiratory assessment clinics and COVID testing sites.
+Our sports medicine faculty and fellows, along with our residents on their sports medicine rotations, care for athletes at surrounding colleges, including Wake Forest University, Winston-Salem State University, and local high schools.

-Winston Salem is a fun place to learn and live!
-Our downtown has really grown during the past decade, booming with restaurants and places to socialize.
+Winston Salem is an exciting place to learn and live!
+Our downtown has grown dramatically during the past decade, with excellent restaurants, breweries, and places to socialize.
 We have a minor league baseball team, minor league hockey team and collegiate teams.
-There are an abundance of parks and lakes to enjoy hiking, biking, camping and fishing.
+Within easy driving distance there are parks and lakes, hiking trails, and areas for biking, camping and fishing.
 We have many outdoor malls, an indoor mall and a plethora of boutiques for shopping fanatics.
 We pride ourselves on a small feel with all the conveniences of a large city.

 From Our Associate Program Directors